 - Sweatshirts, hoodies, polo shirts, flannel shirts, or t-shirts worn over dress shirts.

-- Denim (all colors), spandex, leggings, jeggings, or other form-fitting pants.
+- Spandex, leggings, jeggings, or other form-fitting pants, skirts, or dresses.

-- Moccasins, Toms, canvas Sperry-type boat shoes, and leather/canvas shoes with laces.
+- Moccasins, Toms, canvas Sperry-type boat shoes, or sneakers of any kind.